 Each year, Amazon reviews its referral fees to ensure they reflect the changing industry dynamics and costs, as well as to respond to the feedback they receive from Sellers, all with the intention of helping you grow your business on Amazon.

-- Grocery and Gourmet.
-On October 15, 2017, Amazon lowered referral fees from 15% to 8% for products with a total sales price of $15 or below.
-Learn more.
+- Personal Care Appliances – A reduced percentage from 15% to 8% for items with a total sales price of $10.00 or less.